Explosives legislation modernisation

 When will the changes commence?

-The amendments to the Explosives Act and Regulation will commence on a date to be fixed by proclamation (expected to be within 12 months).
+The amendments to the Explosives Act and Regulation will commence on 1 February 2020.

 The Explosives Inspectorate will engage with industry, in a timely manner, on changes and implementation.

 You can subscribe to receive email and SMS updates.

 A copy of the Amendment Act (as passed), the explanatory notes and indicative reprints are available on the Queensland Legislation website.